DFHack tools

 • dfhack

-Tools that you use to run DFHack commands or interact with the DFHack library.
-This tag also includes tools that help you manage the DF game itself (e.g. quicksave, etc.)
+Tools that you use to run DFHack commands or interact with the DFHack or DF system.

 • embark